samweru-zz/bookkeep/README.md

 Once preferred scheduled transaction is pushed, the transaction can be viewed via `trx:last` command.
 The details of bookkeeping can be viewed via the `entry:last` command.
 To record payments for purchases command `lpo:pay` and to record sales receipts command `sale:rec` are used.
+In order to fulfill a sales return one has to use `sale:ret` command to undo order by number of units then push the resulting schedule `sch:push` into transactions.
+Transaction details command are viewable via `trx:id` which is conviniently applicable.

 It is important to note that a period must be defined first `period:create` via the `seed.py` utility.
 Defining a new period will deactivate any perious periods and those transaction will